Accessibility Statement for Children's literature (EA300)

 Mode of study

-This module provides a number of learning events in the form of face-to-face tutorials.
-Each face to face learning event offers an online alternative.
+This module provides a number of learning events in the form of online tutorials.
 Although not compulsory, attendance at tutorials will help you consolidate your learning.

 Diagrams and other visual content

 The study materials contain some diagrams, images and photographs.
 Descriptions are provided for most figures.
 One block examines the role of images in children’s literature and students are expected to carry out visual analysis of illustrated books and picture books.
 Assessment of this block will be based on the visual material and, although there will be an option which allows you to discuss imagery more broadly, some understanding of visual qualities will be expected.
 The module team consider that it is possible for a blind or visually impaired student to complete the module.

 You may be required to search for, and make use of, third-party material online.
 Alternatives for required/assessed research material can be provided to enable you to meet the learning outcomes of the module.

 This module has Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system, and an End-of-Module Assessment (EMA), also submitted online.

 You will receive feedback from your tutor on your submitted Tutor-Marked Assignments (TMAs).
 This will help you to reflect on your performance and progress.
 You should refer to it to help you prepare for your next assignment.